 Multi-classing (or Combining Classes) is only available to Elves & Half-Elves and then only as a Fighter/Magic-User combination.
 It does indeed function as two classes advancing simultaneously, XP being divided equally between the two classes.
 Combination class characters use the best attack bonus and the best saving throw values of their original two classes.
-HP is handled by adding the max HP and dividing by 2.
+Starting Hit Points is handled by adding the max HP for each class and dividing by 2.

 All characters begin the game knowing their native language.
 For practical purposes, what D&D and BFRPG consider Common is the Thyatian langauge (that of the conquerors).
 For details on languages see the Languages page.

 Standard AD&D alignments.
 No Evil allowed.
 Click here for a description of and discussion on alignments and their uses.

 For all your equipment needs, check out the Equipment Emporium pdf.
 To determine starting gold, roll 4d6 and multiply by 10.
 You can either purchase equipment a la carte, or use the adventure kids mentioned in the pdf.

 When figuring movement rates, ignore armor type.
 Part of your class training is how to move and operate in your armor.
 It counts for weight, but no further restriction.

 Calculate weight for Light Load and Heavy Load as normal.
 Basic Fantasy RPG Core Rules p.
 36